gookit/config/README.md

 -  Support multi format: `JSON`(default), `INI`, `YAML`, `TOML`, `HCL`, `ENV`, `Flags`
   -  `JSON` content support comments. will auto clear comments
+  -  Other drivers are used on demand, not used will not be loaded into the application.
 -  Support multi-file and multi-data loading
 -  Support loading configuration from os ENV
 -  Support for loading configuration data from remote URLs